 Although we generally recommend 3-4 days in Copenhagen to get the most out of the city and its surroundings, 2 days in Copenhagen can certainly sufficient.
 We know that you don’t always have a lot of time to travel and that you’d still like to see as much as possible.

-For practical reasons, we have divided this itinerary into 2 parts: Essential Copenhagen (rose) and Alternative Copenhagen (gold).
+For practical reasons, we have divided this itinerary into 2 parts: Essential Copenhagen and Alternative Copenhagen.
 The itinerary includes both walking and the use of public transport.
-The great thing about Copenhagen is that it is a very compact city and most of the main sights are relatively close to each other.
-You can plan your trip using public transport here.
+On your first day in

 Day 1: Essential Copenhagen